Pastor Rich Hendrickson

 Position: Organist/Choir Director

-Alyn provides organ and piano music for the 10:45 Traditional Worship Service.
+Alyn provides organ and piano music for the 10:53 Hymns & Traditions worship service.
 He also directs the Adult Choir.

 Who is Alyn?

 Alyn has been the Organist and Choir Director at St. Paul’s since 2008.
 He was an Organ Performance Major and graduated with a B.M. from The Manhattan School of Music.
 He began as a church organist in Cedar Grove, NJ at the age of 11, and has played just about every Sunday since!
 Currently, he teaches Elementary Instrumental Music in the Wall Public Schools.
 Previously, he was a High School Choir and Band Director for 27 years.
 He is especially happy when his 2 daughters, Allyson and Kathryn sing in the choir and provide violin accompaniment.